 - Preheat oven to 180C.

-- While the glaze is on, stud each diamond with a clove.
+- While the glaze is reducing, stud each diamond with a clove.

-- Remove from oven, allow to cool for 10 minutes then slice across the grain.
+- Remove from oven, allow to cool for at least 10 minutes (or rest for up to 8 hours) then slice across the grain.